 We started dating when we were 19 and dated little under a year and then went separate ways.
 At this time, it was very difficult and very painful, because I felt like I lost my best friend. and I did for a long time.
 We didn’t speak for years, and only saw each other once (he moved to Colorado and said it wouldn’t have been right if he left Texas without saying bye) We both went off to college, he never dated anyone in the few years we were a part, but I did my fair of exploring.

 Fast forward, and we have been married for one year!
 I think if the guy is truly your best friend, and gets you like no one else ever has (besides your gal friends because those are different and important in other ways) and makes you laugh, I think it is totally worth the risk.
-I feel so blessed to have married my best friend! we get along so well and have so much fun together!posted over 3 years ago
+I feel so blessed to have married my best friend! we get along so well and have so much fun together!posted about 4 years ago